nguyennhianhtri/nguyennhianhtri.github.io/aboutme.md

 ---
 layout: page
 title: About Me
 subtitle: What you think, you become.
 What you feel, you attract.
 What you imagine, you create.
 ---

-## Some words from the owner of this blog
 Hey there!
 Thanks for stepping into my world.

 A Solution Engineer at Salesforce by trade, I hail from Vietnam and have been calling Singapore my 2nd home since 2008.